 In October 2020, we initiated a Phase 2a, open-label, multi-center study to evaluate the safety and tolerability of multiple doses of tegoprubart in adult subjects with ALS.
-Fifty-four subjects with ALS have been enrolled into the study in the United States and Canada at 13 ALS treatment sites.
-Ascending doses of tegoprubart are being administered as IV infusions to four sequentially enrolling cohorts.
+Fifty-four subjects living with ALS were enrolled into the study in the United States and Canada at 13 ALS treatment sites.
+Ascending doses of tegoprubart were administered as IV infusions to four sequentially enrolling cohorts.
 The first two cohorts consisted of nine participants, and the last two cohorts of 18 participants each.
-All enrolled subjects are to receive six bi-weekly infusions of tegoprubart over a 12-week study period.
-Blood samples for target engagement, and exploratory biomarkers for inflammation and neurodegeneration are being taken and analyzed.
-Participant-focused clinical outcomes will also be assessed.
-We completed enrollment in all four cohorts in December 2021.
+All enrolled subjects received six infusions of tegoprubart over a 12-week period.
+Blood samples for target engagement, and exploratory biomarkers for inflammation and neurodegeneration were taken and analyzed.
+Participant-focused clinical outcomes were also assessed.
+In May 2022, we completed the Phase 2a study and reported positive topline results where tegoprubart successfully met the primary endpoints of safety and tolerability.
+Fifty of the fifty-four subjects completed all six study infusions, and adverse events were typical of an ALS patient population.
+Tegoprubart was well-tolerated, and no drug-related serious adverse events were observed.
+No new safety signals emerged.
+Anti-drug antibodies (ADAs) were present in less than 5 percent of samples.
+All ADAs were of low titer and did not impact tegoprubart drug levels.
+Tegoprubart target engagement was demonstrated in all dose cohorts with increasing target engagement in a dose-dependent manner, plateauing at the 4 and 8 mg / kg dosing levels using CD40L and CXCL13 biomarkers related to T cell and B cell function, respectively.
+Tegoprubart exposure decreased inflammatory biomarker levels, in a dose dependent manner, in over 20 of 32 pro-inflammatory proteins.
+Pro-inflammatory biomarkers reduced included biomarkers also associated with IgA nephropathy and kidney transplant rejection, such as IgA, IgE, IgM, C3, CXCL9, and CXCL10.